-The accompanying unaudited condensed financial statements are presented in U.S. dollars in conformity with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and pursuant to the rules and regulations of the SEC.
-Accordingly, they do not include all of the information and footnotes required by U.S. GAAP.
-In the opinion of management, the unaudited condensed financial statements reflect all adjustments, which include only normal recurring adjustments necessary for the fair statement of the balances and results for the periods presented.
-Operating results for the three months ended March 31, 2019 are not necessarily indicative of the results that may be expected through December 31, 2019.
-These accompanying unaudited condensed financial statements should be read in conjunction with the audited financial statements and notes thereto included in the Company's Current Report on Form 8-K and the final prospectus filed by the Company with the SEC on April 12, 2019 and April 5, 2019, respectively.
+The accompanying unaudited condensed financial statements of the Company have been prepared in accordance with United States generally accepted accounting principles ("GAAP") for interim financial information and Article 8 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by GAAP.
+In the opinion of management, all adjustments (consisting of normal accruals) considered for a fair presentation have been included.
+Operating results for the three months ended March 31, 2020 are not necessarily indicative of the results that may be expected for the year ending December 31, 2020.

+The accompanying unaudited condensed financial statements should be read in conjunction with the audited financial statements and notes thereto included on form 10-K filed by in the Company with the 's Annual Report on Form 10-K for the year ended December 31, 2019 filed with U.S. Securities and Exchange Commission (the "SEC") on March 25, 2020.